RenderKit/oidn/README.md

-# Intel® Open Image Denoise
+# Intel® Open Image Denoiser

 This is release v2.3.0 of Intel Open Image Denoise.
 For changes and new features see the [changelog](CHANGELOG.md).
 Visit